5 Ways to Pay Rent with a Credit Card

 If you’re going to pay your rent with a credit card, you might as well get some points for it, right?!?
 Here are two credit cards with great welcome bonus offers you should consider:

 Capital One Venture Rewards Card – The Capital One Venture Rewards Card earns 2x miles on every purchase yo make.
-Best of all, you’ll receive 60,000 bonus miles (a $600 value toward travel) after you spend $20,000 in the first twelve months, or 50,000 miles when you spend $3,000 in the first three months.
+Best of all, you’ll receive 100,000 bonus miles (a $1,000 value toward travel) after you spend $20,000 in the first twelve months, or 50,000 miles when you spend $3,000 in the first three months.
 Since your miles are not subject to airline or hotel blackout dates, you can use them at any time.
 This is a really great card with some very versatile rewards.
 I definitely recommend it!
 Learn how to apply.

 How to Pay Rent with a Credit Card